 Each Fund offers its shares continuously and investors may submit purchase orders to buy shares on any Business Day.
 However, Guggenheim Investments reserves the right to reject or refuse, in whole or in part, any purchase order for Fund shares within three business days of Guggenheim Investments receiving the purchase order.
 Purchase orders are subject to the Funds' transaction cut-off times and will be processed at the NAV next determined after your purchase order is received in good order.
-For information regarding the minimum initial investment amount applicable to purchases of Class H shares of the Funds, please see the Funds' summary sections earlier in this Prospectus.
-Trustees and officers of the Funds and other mutual funds managed by the Advisor or one or more of its affiliates, and directors, officers and employees, including household members of such persons, of the Fund's Advisor or distributor, Guggenheim Funds Distributors, LLC (the "Distributor"), and their affiliates, are eligible to purchase Class H shares of the Funds without meeting the minimum initial investment amount for accounts held directly at Guggenheim Investments.
+For information regarding the minimum initial investment amounts applicable to purchases of Class A shares and Class C shares of the Funds, as applicable, please see the Funds' summary sections earlier in this Prospectus.